Sibi-Sambasivam/iNoble-tasks/README.md

 # iNoble-tasks

 For the tables, I created them using MySQL.
-The two tables are Employee { EmpID, Name, Email and Mobile } and EmpExp { Id, Name, Years and EmpID }.
+The two tables are Employee { EmpID, Name, Email and Mobile } and EmpExp { Id, Name, Years and EmpID } (Name here means a company name).

 The index.js files are numbered according to each task.